BuiQuanV/mcat101/src/pages/index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
-  description: >
+  description: "MCAT 101 offers free one-on-one or group tutoring on specific
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    subjects on the MCAT. "
 main:
-  heading: Quality study material with no compromises
+  heading: Quality study material with no compromises!
   description: In the modern times of internet education, its easy to get lost in
     large amount of irrelevant materials not exactly related to the exam patterns.
 The choice of making which resources to study is as important as